materials-data-facility/scythe/docs/source/user-guide.rst

 ``run_all_parsers`` function also has arguments (e.g., ``adapter_map``) that associate each parser with the adapter needed to run after parsing.

-As an example, we will demonstrate an adapter that comes packaged with MaterialsIO:
+As an example, we will demonstrate an adapter that comes packaged with Scythe:
-:class:`materials_io.adapters.base.SerializeAdapter`
+:class:`scythe.adapters.base.SerializeAdapter`
 The serialize adapter is registered using ``stevedore`` as the name "serialize".
 To use it after all parsers::

-    from materials_io.utils.interface import run_all_parsers
+    from scythe.utils.interface import run_all_parsers
     gen = run_all_parsers('.', default_adapter='serialize')

 Implementing Adapters